Anthony Dias Blue

 Anthony Dias Blue (January 5, 1941 – December 25, 2023) was an American author, columnist, television and radio personality and the owner of a food and wine event company in Los Angeles, California.

 Life

 Anthony Dias Blue was born to Gertrud and Sidney Blue in Larchmont, New York on January 5, 1941, Blue attended Riverdale Country School and Amherst College, married Kathryn Koshland in 1967, had four children, and in 1978, moved to San Francisco.

 Career

+In 1978, Blue became West Coast Editor of Food & Wine magazine.

+In 1980, Blue became Wine and Spirits Editor of Bon Appétit Magazine, a position he held for 26 years.
+He also wrote a weekly syndicated wine column that appeared in the Bay Area, first in the San Francisco Chronicle, and then in the San Jose Mercury News.